 If your pension is invested, it’s worth remembering that the value of your remaining pension pot can go down as well as up, so the amount available to you in the future could change.

 Take your whole pot as a lump sum – example.

 You can also take your entire pension pot as one cash lump sum.
 25% will be tax-free, but the rest of your pension pot will be taxed at your marginal tax rate.
 Depending on the size of your pension pot and your existing earnings – this could push you into a higher tax bracket.

 You can take your entire tax-free lump sum – 25% of your pension pot in one go, leaving the remaining 75% invested for your retirement.

-It might be tempting to take all of your tax-free cash at 55, especially if you want to clear down debts, pay off a mortgage or buy an investment property, but you should carefully consider the impact of doing so on the size of your pension pot and whether it will leave you enough money for retirement.
+It might be tempting to take all of your tax-free cash at 55, especially if you want to clear down debts, pay off a mortgage or buy an investment property.
+Still, you should carefully consider the impact of doing so on the size of your pension pot and whether it will leave you enough money for retirement.

-You don’t have to take all of your tax-free cash in one go, you could take some now, and leave the rest invested to take later.
+You don’t have to take all of your tax-free cash in one go; you could take some now and leave the rest invested for later.